 IMPACT OF ANTICOAGULATION — Many antithrombotic (anticoagulant and antiplatelet) strategies have been evaluated in clinical trials.
 These trials [1-7] and their meta-analyses [8-10] have demonstrated that among patients with atrial fibrillation (AF) at moderate to high risk of thromboembolic events (CHA2DS2-VASc risk stratification score ≥2), warfarin significantly reduces the incidence of clinical stroke at an acceptable risk of bleeding compared to placebo.
 The benefit to risk ratio from oral anticoagulation in patients at very low (CHA2DS2-VASc score of 0) and low risk (CHA2DS2-VASc score of 1) has not been well studied (table 1).
-After discussing the benefits and risks with the patient, we anticoagulate some patients with the former and many patients with the latter.
+After discussing the benefits and risks with the patient, we anticoagulate some patients with the latter.

 Reduction in stroke risk — Anticoagulation reduces the risk of ischemic stroke (and other embolic events) by about two-thirds irrespective of baseline risk.
 In one contemporary study, the annual risk of ischemic stroke in untreated patients was 0.2, 0.6, and 2.2 for those with CHA2DS2-VASc scores of 0, 1, and 2 .